anonymous276/Contents/README.md

  Example command in Ubuntu : cp -r your_path_to_Airsim/Unreal/Plugins your_path_to_the_project/
  8. Remove the 'Content' directory in your project
  Example command in Ubuntu : rm -r your_path_to_the_project/Content
- 9. Download one of our simulation environment and extract it into your_path to_the_project
+ 9. Download one of our simulation environments and extract it into your_path to_the_project

  Environment 1 : https://drive.google.com/open?id=1qTx6P4VxBNrIUkctbkCI9arOyT1gthQc